Mathura

 History

-Mathura has a long and world famous history.
-It is believed to be the birthplace of Lord Krishna , located at the centre of Braj or Brij-Bhoomi, is called as Shri Krishna Janmabhoomi or ‘Lord Krishna’s birthplace’, who was born in Yadu dynasty.
-It was also ruled in turns by the kings of Solar and Lunar dynasties and became a center of three cultures viz. the India, Indo-Scythian and Hellenistic.
-Mathura is also given the name as “The Athens of India”.
-During the ancient period, Mathura was a known economic hub which was located at the junction of important caravan routes.
-The city was sacked and many of its temples were destroyed by many rulers like Mahmud of Ghazni and again by Sikandar Lodhi, who ruled the Sultanate of Delhi from 1489 to 1517 CE.
-Sikandar Lodi was tagged as the ‘Destroyer of Hindu deities’.
-The Mughal Emperor Aurangzeb, built the Shahi-Eidgah Mosque during his rule, which is adjacent to Shri Krishna Janma-Bhoomi believed to be built over a Hindu temple.
+Mathura has a long and world-famous history.
+It is believed to be the birthplace of Lord Krishna, located at the center of Braj or Brij-Bhoomi, called Shri Krishna Janmabhoomi or ‘Lord Krishna’s birthplace,’ who was born in the Yadu dynasty.
+It was also ruled in turns by the kings of Solar and Lunar dynasties and became a center of three cultures, namely the Indian, Indo-Scythian, and Hellenistic.
+Mathura is also known as “The Athens of India.”
+During the ancient period, Mathura was a renowned economic hub located at the junction of important caravan routes.

 Significance